 Signalling of illumination compensation

-Whether illumination compensation is used is signalled on

-In Skip / Merge mode, ic_flag is conditionally sent depend on merge_idx and the slice segment header flag slice_ic_skip_mergeidx0_flag.
-If ic_flag is not sent on merge mode, ic_flag is inferred to 0.
-Detailed condition is shown in Table 1.
+Whether illumination compensation is used is signalled by the ic_flag on coding unit level.
+In Skip / Merge mode, ic_flag is conditionally sent, depending on merge_idx and the slice segment header flag slice_ic_skip_mergeidx0_flag.
+If ic_flag is not sent in Merge mode, ic_flag is set to 0.
+The detailed conditions are shown in Table 1.